MichaelCurrin/docsify-js-tutorial/docs/README.md

 1. Ensure `loadSidebar: true` is set in the _index.html_ file.
     - The value of `true` means `*_sidebar.md*` will be referenced by the app.
-    - The sidebar is already enabled in the quicksart [index.html](https://github.com/MichaelCurrin/docsify-template/blob/master/quickstart/index.html).
+    - The sidebar is already enabled in the quickstart [index.html](https://github.com/MichaelCurrin/docsify-template/blob/master/quickstart/index.html).
 2. Edit the *_sidebar.md* file.
 3. Add items using the guidelines above.